jobapis/jobs-multi/README.md

 $jobs = $client->getAllJobs();
 ```

-The `getJobsByProvider` method will return a [Collection](https://github.com/jobapis/jobs-common/blob/master/src/Collection.php) and the `getAllJobs` method will return a [MultiCollection](https://github.com/jobapis/jobs-multi/blob/master/src/MultiCollection.php).
-Both include many [Job](https://github.com/jobapis/jobs-common/blob/master/src/Job.php) objects.
+The `getJobsByProvider` and the `getAllJobs` method will return a [Collection](https://github.com/jobapis/jobs-common/blob/master/src/Collection.php) containing many [Job](https://github.com/jobapis/jobs-common/blob/master/src/Job.php) objects.

-## Important Methods
+## Documented Methods

 - `setProviders($providers)` Set the providers you want to use (see example above) with default and required parameters for each.

 - `setKeyword($keyword)` Set the search string.

 - `setLocation($location)` Set the location string.
 Should be in the format "City, ST".

+- `setPage($pageNumber, $perPage)` Set the results page options.

 - `setOptions($options)` Set options for `getAllJobs` method.
-See valid options below.
-- `setPage($pageNumber, $perPage)` Set the results page options.
-- `getAllJobs($options)` Get a collection of jobs from all providers set above.
 Options include:
     - `maxAge` Maximum age (in days) of listings.
     - `maxResults` Truncate the results to a certain number.
     - `order` Sort results by `asc` or `desc`.
-  - `orderBy` Field to order results by.
+    - `orderBy` Field to order results by, eg: `datePosted`.

+- `getAllJobs($options)` Get a collection of jobs from all providers set above.
+See `setOptions` method above for available options.

-- `getJobsByProvider($provider)` Get a collection of jobs from a single provider by name.
+- `getJobsByProvider($provider, $options)` Get a collection of jobs from a single provider by name.
 The provider must be in the array of providers.
+See `setOptions` method above for available options.

 ## Supported APIs